nikhilgawai/Driver_Drowsiness-Detection-on-Jetson-Nano-2GB/README.md

 ## Drowsiness Dataset Training
 ### We used Google Colab And Roboflow

-train your model on colab and download the weights and past them into yolov5 folder link of project
+train your model on colab and download the weights and pass them into yolov5 folder link of project

-Insert gif or link to demo

 ## Running Drowsiness Detection Model